 - Notes:

-- **The logic for this method is expressly unspecified.** The ability check may accomplished by querying a service management subsystem, or by some other means.
+- **The logic for this method is expressly unspecified.** The ability check may be accomplished by querying a service management subsystem, or by some other means.

 - ```